MISSION & Vision

 Principle #1: We Believe in Diverse, Equitable and Inclusive Learning Environments

 Racial, ethnic, and socioeconomic diversity in schools is important, but it is not enough.
 We must pay attention to equity and inclusion to avoid promoting diversity that is merely superficial.
-True school diversity requires equitable resources and an inclusive learning environment so all children have the supports they need to be successful.
+True diversity/integration requires equitable resources and an inclusive learning environment so all children have the supports they need to be successful.

 Principle #2: We’re Stronger When We Collaborate

-School diversity is not just an educational issue, or a social justice issue, or an economic issue — it’s all of those at once.
+School diversity is not just an educational issue, or a social justice issue, or an economic issue — it’s all of these at once.
 Educational equity one of the biggest challenges humanity has ever faced and we’re going to have to work together to solve it.

 Principle #3: Mass Mobilizations Make Change

-“Unless our children begin to learn together, there is little hope that our people will ever begin to live together.”
+“Unless our children begin to learn together, there is little hope that our people will ever begin to live together.” – Justice Thurgood Marshsall, Milliken v.
+Bradley (1974)

 The words of Justice Thurgood Marshall could not be more salient at this time.
 Now, when our nation seems to be growing increasingly divided, polarized by fear, anger, mistrust, and hate, is the time when we need to come together.